Transfer of Credit

 Beginning in fall 2008, Ph.D. students will be charged full tuition until they have completed five years of full-time study or the equivalent of approximately 30 course units.
 The time may be as brief as three years if a student enters with credits from a post-baccalaureate degree program or successfully completes the Ph.D. in fewer than five years.

 If the student has not earned the Ph.D. degree by the end of five years, the student will be charged reduced tuition until the degree is awarded, or for a maximum of five additional years.
-Continuous enrollment is required through year ten (or until graduation), with an exception for approved leave.
+Continuous enrollment is required through year ten (or until graduation), with an exception for approved leave (for family leave, military, medical reasons).
 After a maximum of five years at reduced tuition, the student ceases to be enrolled.
 With permission and recertification from the graduate group, a student may re-enroll for a final year in order to defend and deposit the dissertation.
 Such a student must pay reduced rate tuition for a final two semesters, unless all requirements are completed within one semester.

 Credit may be transferred toward the Ph.D. from a masters degree or other work completed in a post-baccalaureate degree program, upon recommendation by the graduate chair and approval of the graduate dean, reducing full tuition registration by up to two years.
 No work done as an undergraduate, whether at this institution or at any other, will be counted toward a Ph.D., A.M., or M.S., with the following exception: graduate courses completed by undergraduates as submatriculants in a graduate group may be counted toward graduate degree requirements.